The TTF Chapters Initiative

 The TTF exists to help reform financial services, so consumers get a better deal and trust and confidence in the system can be restored.
 To make positive change happen, our work must go far beyond just describing the problems and considering how they can be solved; it must actually move onto initiating and managing the change we want to see.

-The Transparency Task Force strategy for driving change is all about bringing together the thinking of two very important groups:
+The TTF strategy for driving change is all about bringing together the thinking of two groups:

-- #1, those with a sense of passion & purpose about what needs to change; such as the members of the Transparency Task Force Special Interest Groups and the Transparency Task Force Ambassadors
+- #1, those with a sense of passion & purpose about what needs to change; such as the members of our Special Interest Groups and our Ambassadors

 - #2, those with the power & position to make change happen; such as the politicians, policymakers, regulators, leaders of key trade bodies and professional associations, leaders of key commercial organisations and so on.

-Ultimately, the extent to which we are able to drive positive, progressive and purposeful finance reform will be a function of how well we implement our strategy for driving change.
+Ultimately, we believe the extent to which we are able to drive positive, progressive and purposeful finance reform will be a function of how well we implement our strategy for driving change.

 There are many key success factors that will determine our success.
-Amongst others, they include the quantity and calibre of those we have in the “passion and purpose” group.
-Whilst that group has grown rapidly, we really are just “scratching the surface” in terms of our true international potential.
+They include the quantity and calibre of those we have in the “passion and purpose” group.
+Whilst that group has grown rapidly, we really are just “scratching the surface” in terms of its potential size.

 An Outline Silhouette of the Chapters Initiative

-The notes that follow provide a rough outline of what we are looking to do, based upon the feedback received thus far.
+The notes that follow provide a rough outline of how we believe the organisation structure can most effectively be changed, based upon the feedback and ideas kindly received so far.

-We are a long way away from finalising our thinking but based on the many conversations we have had so far, we know there is an abundance of enthusiasm for us to grow through creating an international network of Chapters; that’s very exciting indeed but we are alert to the risks and challenges, particularly in relation to how we should create a robust governance framework that ensures the Chapters always operate “true to mission.”
+We know from the dialogue we have already had, that there is an abundance of enthusiasm for TTF to grow by creating an international network of Chapters.
+That’s very exciting and positive but we are alert to the risks and challenges accompanying such change and growth, particularly in relation to how we should create a robust governance framework that ensures the Chapters always operate “true to mission” and that work is coordinated, consistent and not duplicated unnecessarily.

 Key Questions that will need to be addressed